Roy-lab/Tutorial_for_Aboretum-based_DE_geneset_analysis/README.md

 ### \[Step 6\] Run Arboretum

 Arboretum identifies the expression states of genes which could be vary across different datasets.
-This states are driven by the expression amount of genes, which means higher number of cluster ID corresponds to the higher expression of the gene. **The increase of the number of states (i.e. number of clusters = k number) enables more precise patterning (e.g. 3 level differences in k=3 while 5-level differences in k=5), but also increases the complexity of the results as well.**
+These states are driven by the expression amount of genes, which means higher number of cluster ID corresponds to the higher expression of the gene. **The increase of the number of states (i.e. number of clusters = k number) enables more precise patterning (e.g. 3 level differences in k=3 while 5-level differences in k=5), but also increases the complexity of the results as well.**

 Wrapper script `step2_run_arboretum.sh` is written to perform the Arboretum more easily by providing the proper input files.
 However, there are bunch of other parameters for the adjusted run of Arboretum.
 For the detailed usages of the parameters, please refer to the original [Arboretum github page](https://github.com/Roy-lab/Arboretum2.0).